AhmedEmadkh/MorseCode-Translator/README.md

 # MorseCode-Translator
-Application that translate morse code into English words
+An application that translates Morse code into English words
+## Used Language
+JAVA